 My passion for respiratory science started when I was at university.
 I was fascinated with how the respiratory system interacts with immune and environmental triggers.
 In normal lungs these triggers are protective but in patients with chronic lung disease these can become harmful and contribute to increased troublesome symptoms.
 It was clear then that there were significant therapeutic needs in these patients that were not addressed by the current treatments.
 As a Respiratory Pharmacologist, my proudest achievements are therefore working on two therapeutic agents which are now used in the treatment of asthma and COPD.
 Although significant advances have been made, we still need to work on not just the treatment of chronic lung disease but also on disease modification and cure.

-In September 2017, I joined AstraZeneca’s Innovative Medicines and Early Development (IMED) Biotech Unit to head up the Respiratory, Inflammation & Autoimmunity research.
+In September 2017, I joined AstraZeneca’s BioPharmaceuticals R&D group to head up the Respiratory, Inflammation & Autoimmunity research.
 I am based in Gothenburg, Sweden, at one of AstraZeneca’s three strategic research and development hubs, also home to the company’s early-stage respiratory research.
-In my role as Vice President and Head of Respiratory, Inflammation and Autoimmunity, I lead early-stage research and development in chronic diseases of the lung – such as asthma, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF) and chronic cough.
+In my role as Senior Vice President and Head of Early Respiratory, Inflammation and Autoimmunity (RIA), I lead early-stage research and development in chronic diseases of the lung – such as asthma, chronic obstructive pulmonary disease (COPD), idiopathic pulmonary fibrosis (IPF) and chronic cough.
 We focus on three areas: lung epithelium, lung immunity and lung regeneration.
 I am really enjoying being part of the Respiratory team at AstraZeneca because it has given me the opportunity to work alongside inspiring scientists, and within a global organisation that has the expertise and capacity needed to drive science towards new medicines for patients.

 Although significant advances have been made, we still need to work on not just the treatment of chronic lung disease but also on disease modification and cure.